 - Configure InfiniMetrics Call Home on the new instance.
 If needed, configure the PROXY and/or firewall rules.

-- After verifying that the new InfiniMetrics runs properly, power off the InfiniMetrics 4.x VM.
+- After the script is done, the systems are all displayed (indicating successful migration), and you have verified that the new InfiniMetrics runs properly, power off the InfiniMetrics 4.x VM.
 It is recommended to keep the VM for some time before deleting it.

 1. Unsupported InfiniMetrics version

-The migration procedure will abort if you try to upgrade from an InfiniMetrics version prior to v4.x.
+The migration procedure aborts if you try to upgrade from an InfiniMetrics version earlier than v4.x.

-You must first upgrade your existing InfiniMetrics instance to v4.x (latest is v4.3.1), and then migrate it to v5.0 (or above) as described above.
+You must first upgrade your existing InfiniMetrics instance to v4.x (latest is v4.3.1), and then migrate it to v5.0 as described above.

 2. Not enough space on new VM

-The migration process will validate that the new instance has enough disk space to move the databases from the old instance to the new one.
+The migration process validates that the new instance has enough disk space to move the databases from the old instance to the new one.

-However the script might cause a warning to be displayed if it was launched again after it was stopped, telling you that you might not have enough space in the new instance.
-(This is due to the process calculating the size of all systems located remotely and not reducing the size of systems already migrated.)
+However, if the script was launched again after some systems were already migrated, a warning message might tell you that the new instance does not have enough space.
+This is due to the calculation of the size of all systems located remotely without reducing the size of systems already migrated.

-If you are sure you had enough space when you launched the migration process, you can ignore the warning and continue with the migration.
+If you are sure enough space was allocated when you launched the migration process, you can ignore the warning and continue with the migration.
 Otherwise, consider increasing the VM disk size and running the